theislab/single-cell-best-practices/jupyter-book/introduction/scrna_seq.md

 Strengths:

-- Second generation generation sequencing is often the cheapest option with respect to required chemicals.
+- Second generation sequencing is often the cheapest option with respect to required chemicals.
 - Sparse material can still be used as input.
 - High sensitivity to detect low-frequency variants and comprehensive genome coverage.
 - High capacity with sample multiplexing.